-Like any of the corporate boards you might see online, our General Service Board is guided by a set of bylaws, and its members serve on various committees that research issues and present recommendations to the Board for decisions.
+Like any of the corporate boards you might see online, our General Service Board is guided by a set of bylaws, and its members serve on various standing committees that research issues and present recommendations to the Board for decisions.
 You'll find the full text of the Bylaws, plus descriptions of the committees (such as Treatment, Public Information, and Literature), in the AA Service Manual.

-You can read a summary of the business conducted at each Board meeting in the "Quarterly Report".
-And you'll see short background notes about our Trustees, if you're curious, in the back of the annual Conference Report.
-All of these things are available through your GSR!
+You can also read a summary of the business conducted at each Board meeting in the "Quarterly Report".
+Finally, you can find short background notes about our Trustees, if you're curious, in the back of the annual Conference Report.
+You can get all of these things from your GSR.

 And now, here's the short form of Concept Six: "The Conference recognizes that the chief initiative and active responsibility in most world service matters should be exercised by the trustee members of the Conference acting as the General Service Board."

 "Why should our Trustees be given this very wide latitude of judgment and action?
 The answer is that we A.A.'s are holding them mainly responsible for all our service activities: A.A.World Services, Inc. (including A.A.
 Publishing) and The A.A.
 Grapevine, Inc." - Twelve Concepts for World Service, p.
 25